Courtsdesk News – Terms of Service

 1. You warrant and represent that:

-4. you will not use, and will ensure that the Licensed Users do not use, the Courtsdesk News Service in any way that breaches any applicable local, national or international law or regulation or that causes damage or injury to any person or property;
+3. you will not use, and will ensure that the Licensed Users do not use, the Courtsdesk News Service in any way that breaches any applicable local, national or international law or regulation or that causes damage or injury to any person or property;

-5. you will not, and will ensure that the Licensed Users do not, deliberately or negligently, introduce any Virus into the Courtsdesk website or Courtsdesk News Service, or use the Courtsdesk News Service to access, store, transmit or distribute any harmful or malicious material;
+4. you will not, and will ensure that the Licensed Users do not, deliberately or negligently, introduce any Virus into the Courtsdesk website or Courtsdesk News Service, or use the Courtsdesk News Service to access, store, transmit or distribute any harmful or malicious material;

-7. you will implement appropriate security measures to protect, and maintain the confidentiality of, your login details for your access to the Courtsdesk News Service, including not sharing (and ensuring your authorised Licensed Users do not share) login details and ensuring that you and your authorised Licensed Users log out of the Courtsdesk News Service after use;
+7. you will implement appropriate security measures to protect, and maintain the confidentiality of, your login details for your access to the Courtsdesk News Service, including not sharing (and ensuring your authorised Licensed Users do not share) login details and ensuring that you and your Licensed Users log out of the Courtsdesk News Service after use;

 8. you have full power and authority to enter into this Agreement and to comply with the provisions of, and perform all of your obligations and exercise all of your rights under, this Agreement;

-9. you will comply, and will ensure that all Licensed Users comply, with all applicable laws in respect of your or their use of the Courtsdesk News Service (including any orders, regulations or restrictions imposed by the English courts) and in the exercise of your rights and the performance of your obligations under this Agreement; and
+9. you will comply, and will ensure that all Licensed Users comply, with all applicable laws in respect of your or their use of the Courtsdesk News Service (including any orders, regulations or restrictions imposed by the relevant courts) and in the exercise of your rights and the performance of your obligations under this Agreement; and

 1. You shall defend, indemnify and hold harmless Courtsdesk, its officers, directors and employees from and against all claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with your, and your Licensed Users', use of the Courtsdesk News Service to the extent that such claims, actions, proceedings, losses, damages, expenses and costs are due to any act, omission or default on the part of the Subscriber or any Licensed User or arising from the Subscriber's direction or instructions, or any breach by the Subscriber of any of the terms or conditions set out in this Agreement.

-1. Courtsdesk reserves the right to temporarily suspend your access to and use of the Courtsdesk News Service without notice:
+2. Courtsdesk reserves the right to temporarily suspend your access to and use of the Courtsdesk News Service without notice:

-2. during any unavailability caused by circumstances beyond Courtsdesk's reasonable control, such as, but not limited to, acts of God, acts of government, acts of terror or civil unrest, technical failures beyond Courtsdesk's reasonable control (including, without limitation, inability to access the internet), or acts undertaken by third parties, including without limitation, distributed denial of service attacks; or
+1. during any unavailability caused by circumstances beyond Courtsdesk's reasonable control, such as, but not limited to, acts of God, acts of government, acts of terror or civil unrest, technical failures beyond Courtsdesk's reasonable control (including, without limitation, inability to access the internet), or acts undertaken by third parties, including without limitation, distributed denial of service attacks;

 1. Courtsdesk may terminate this Agreement immediately on giving written notice in the following circumstances: